Sustainable Development Teaching and Research Farm

 A focal point for the Goodnight Family Sustainable Development Department is our Teaching and Research Farm and Agroecology Laboratory located in Fleetwood in nearby Ashe County.
 Students utilize the farm to enhance their classroom lessons about agroecology, agroforestry, and sustainable farming practices.
 Results from research on the farm are shared with local community members to encourage sustainable agricultural practice in the region.

-The farm is aproximately 35 acres of pasture, 130 acres woodlot and woodlands, a large greenhouse, late-nineteenth century barn, and a student residence where 5-6 SD Agroecology students live and work.
+The farm is aproximately 35 acres of pasture, 130 acres woodlot and woodlands, a large greenhouse, and late-nineteenth century barn.

 The SD Department operated a farm for several years on leased land in Valle Crucis to educate students and assist local farmers in researching best practices.
 Now, thanks to a recent acquisition of 369 acres from the estate of Beulah and Reeves Vannoy, the university moved its operations to neighboring Ashe County in Fall 2011—and faculty and students are excited about the property's significant expansion of opportunities related to sustainable agriculture and agroforestry, forest and watershed management, and livestock production.